juju/docs/src/en/config-vagrant.md

 Vagrant makes getting started really easy.

-1

 Choose a directory to work in.
 This directory will be shared with the guest, and contain the vagrant configuration for the machine.
 Run:

-    vagrant box add JujuBox &LT;URL&GT;
+    vagrant box add jujubase &LT;URL&GT;

 The URL can be from the list above or a local file if you have already downloaded a suitable box.
 For example:

-    vagrant box add JujuBox http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-juju-vagrant-disk1.box
+    vagrant box add jujubase http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-juju-vagrant-disk1.box

-This will download the box from the URL you chose above.The box will be given the name of "JujuBox"
+This will download the box from the URL you chose above.
+The box will be given the name of "jujubase"

-2

 ## Initialise and start

 Initialize this environment by running:

-    vagrant init JujuBox
+    vagrant init jujubase

 Then start it with:

     vagrant up

 The box will start and configure Juju for you.

 ![Step two](./media/config-vagrant-step02.png)

-3

 ## Access the GUI